harvard-cs263/harvard-cs263.github.io/rst/writeup-buffer-overflows.rst

     int fixed_int;
     ...

 Commit these fixes directly to your branch.
-Don't worry about your fixes breaking your previous exploits, as the test scripts will always use the original (buggy) binaries.
+Don't worry about your fixes breaking your previous exploits, as the test scripts (including ``make test``) will always use the original (buggy) binaries.

 **Testing**: on your own.